Impressive (horse)

-Impressive (April 15, 1969 – March 20, 1995) was born an Appendix American Quarter Horse, who earned his full AQHA registration in 1971.
+Impressive (April 15, 1969 – March 20, 1995) was an Appendix Quarter Horse, who earned his full AQHA registration in 1971.
 He was the 1974 World Champion Open Aged halter stallion, the first such World Champion in his breed, despite carrying only 48 halter points in total.
-He sired 2,250 foals, of which thirty went on to be World Champions themselves.
+He sired 2,251 foals, of which thirty went on to be World Champions themselves.
+The horse was inducted into the American Quarter Horse Hall of Fame in 2022.

+Showing and breeding

 In his showing days, Impressive changed hands a number of times.
 One of his owners was Dean Landers, who also owned the halter stallions Two Eyed Jack, Coy's Bonanza, and Sonny Dee Bar.
 Although Impressive was sent to race training, he never raced.
 He was sent home and the next year he was excluded from any performance discipline due to pedal osteitis, leaving halter as his only choice.
 His groundbreaking 1974 World Championship soon cemented his role in that discipline.
 Each time Impressive was resold, his price rose quickly; at one point, an offer of $300,000 for him was refused by Brown, who said "ain't nobody in this world got enough money to buy this horse."

 Impressive was highly sought after for breeding, despite at one time carrying a stud fee of $25,000.
-He sired a total of 2,250 foals, and as of 2003, was estimated to have in excess of 55,000 living descendants.
-He was bred for his muscular and refined form, which was passed on to his get often enough to make him at least the #5 all-time leading Quarter Horse sire when ranked by AQHA points earned by all progeny combined.
+He sired a total of 2,251 foals, and as of 2003, was estimated to have in excess of 55,000 living descendants.
+He was bred for his muscular and refined form, which was passed on to his offspring often enough to make him at least the #5 all-time leading Quarter Horse sire when ranked by AQHA points earned by all progeny combined.